tred/fancyroutes/README.md

-Fancyroutes
+FancyRoutes
 ===========

-Fancyroutes is a layer on top of the Rails routing system which provides an elegant API for mapping requests to your application's controllers and actions.
+Removing the cruft, bringing the HTTP method to the forefront and sporting a neat DRYing block syntax--FancyRoutes is a layer on top of the Rails routing system which provides an elegant API for mapping requests to your application's controllers and actions.

-It provides all the Rails routing basics whilst removing the cruft, bringing the HTTP method to the forefront and support for DRYing up your routes via nesting.

-The following were routes from one of Myles' applications:
+Take for example the following routes from one of Myles' applications:

     map.connect '/orders', :controller => 'orders', :action => 'index, :conditions => { :method => :get }